Drei Dschungeldetektive

 Drei Dschungeldetektive (Three Jungle Detectives) is a six-part German television series.
 Produced by the Augsburger Puppenkiste, which was created in 1991 under the direction of Sepp Strubel in cooperation with the Hessischer Rundfunk and was first broadcast in 1992/1993.

 Setting

 All actions take place in the fictional jungle village named Cocopalmariocasas on the Cocopalmario river.
 Cocopalmariocasas can only be reached by a river and there is only one phone in the village square.
 The other places where the village community meets are the jetty at Cocopalmario and an ice cream parlor.

 Characters

-All characters are represented as personalized animal figures.
+All characters are represented as personified animal figures.
 The main actors are the three minors Elinor, Zapp and Bubu, who investigate minor crime cases as detectives.
-A number of other residents live across the village, who are occasionally involved in the plot.
+A number of other residents live in the village, who are occasionally involved in the plot.
 Many villagers like to sing.

 The most important characters in detail: